sof202/ChromOptimise/documentation/docs/ChromOptimise/Pipeline-Explanation/1_BinarizeFiles.md

 ## Explanation

-This uses ChromHMM's `BinarizeBam` command to binarize the subsampled `.bam` file produced in the previous step.
+This uses ChromHMM's `BinarizeBam` and `BinarizeBed` commands to binarize the `.bam` and `.bed` files that are your inputs.

-It is assumed at this point that the at least step 3 has been completed for all of the epigenetic marks that you aim to use in the hidden Markov models, and that the sample size used for each mark is the same.
+It is assumed that your bam/bed files are named as:

+mark-name-1.bed
+mark-name-2.bam
+mark-name-3.bed

+It is also assumed that you have one file per mark.
+If this is not the case, consider using `bedtools` or `samtools` to merge your `bed`/`bam` files into one.

 :::note[Unwanted chromosomes]
-In step 7, the tool ldsc is used to inspect biological relevance in the chromatin states obtained from ChromHMM.
+In step 4, the tool ldsc is used to inspect biological relevance in the chromatin states obtained from ChromHMM.
 This step specifically will only consider autosomal chromosomes.
 As a result, sex (and mitochondrial) binary files are deleted at the end of this script.
-Comment these lines out if you want to keep these chromosomes for the model generation step (step 5).
+Comment these lines out if you want to keep these chromosomes for the model generation step (step 2).
 :::

-## Bed files

-You can also use bed files at this stage if you wish, you are not forced into using bam files.
-To use a bed file with this script, all you need to do is rename the bed file to have the form:

-> Subsampled.sample-size.mark-name.bed

-So for example, if the sample size for the data set is 100% and the mark is H3K27me3, you'd rename the bed file to:

-> Subsampled.100.H3K27ac.bed

-The pipeline was designed to work with a single bam file per mark to make file management more bearable and allow for better subsampling.
-Note that when using this script, only the files that have the specified sample size (in the command line)in their file name will be used in the binarization step.

-### Bin size
+## Bin size

 This step takes a user input for the bin size, this will have a noticable effect on the quality of your models.
 ChromHMM recommends a bin size of 200